 Disadvantages of Job Order Costing:

-1. Based purely on costs.
-This method, is disadvantageous in fixing prices for the complete process, as the costs are recorded along each step.
-Hence it makes is difficult to prevent unwanted costs and expenditures occurred in between the processes.
+- Based purely on costs.
+This method, disadvantageous in fixing prices for the complete process, as the costs record along each step.
+Hence it makes it difficult to prevent unwanted costs and expenditures occurred in between the processes.

-2. It is very expensive because records are to be made for each and every step of the order.
+- It’s very expensive because records are to prepare for every step of the order.
 Starting from the materials list to the final product statement.
-Hence capital is needed to keep such records properly.
+Hence capital needs to keep such records properly.

-3. There is no exact procedure for estimating the job cost since there are no specific methods to differentiate direct and indirect costs occurring in a process.
+- There no exact procedure for estimating the job cost since there are no specific methods to differentiate direct and indirect costs occurring in a process.

-4. This method of price estimation, may not be useful for jobs which are cost-efficient and fast-paced.
+- This method of price estimation, may not be useful for jobs that are cost-efficient and fast-paced.

-5. No standard procedure to follow while estimating.
+- No standard procedure to follow while estimating.
 The only thing that can be followed is the need for supervision when calculating costs.
-So as to prevent any miscalculations and forgery of the prices and materials respectively.
+To prevent any miscalculations and forgery of the prices and materials respectively.

-6. More and more clerical work is required to detail about the measures and quota taken in each and every step of the project from the start to the finish.
+- More and more clerical work required to detail the measures and quota takes in every step of the project from the start to the finish.

-7. Highly expensive because of the number of people working for a single project and unwanted expenditures may also be present.
+- Highly expensive because of the number of people working for a single project and unwanted expenditures may also present.

-8. No control of costs, since quality control and price control are usually done after the estimation of the final price.
-That too price control can also be done under a limit.
+- No control of costs, since quality control and price control usually do after the estimation of the final price.
+That too price control can also do under a limit.
 Only to visible price variations, there is a chance of hidden costs that may not be recorded.

-9. These kinds of jobs are only applicable, depending on the nature of the market and not on the nature of the job assigned.
-This becomes useless when the behaviour of the consumer market doesn’t support such jobs, more and more expenditure for man, machine and materials takes place.
+- These kinds of jobs are only applicable, depending on the nature of the market and not on the nature of the job assigned.
+This becomes useless when the behavior of the consumer market doesn’t support such jobs, more and more expenditure for man, machine and materials takes place.

-10. During inflation and recession, such jobs are useless and comparing such job costs are fruitless and a waste of time.
-Ordering job costs during the time of inflation is not considered smart.
+- During inflation and recession, such jobs are useless and comparing such job costs is fruitless and a waste of time.
+Ordering job costs during the time of inflation not consider smart.